Phi Sigma Sigma: Philanthropy

 To facilitate philanthropic activities, the Phi Sigma Sigma Foundation was created in 1969 by Jeanine Jacobs Goldberg, who was the foundation's first president.
 The Phi Sigma Sigma Foundation provides scholarships and educational grants, as well as leadership programming to collegiate and alumnae members.
 The National Kidney Foundation was Phi Sigma Sigma's primary philanthropic endeavor from 1971 until 2013.
 Since then, Phi Sigma Sigma has worked to educate people about kidney disease, as well as organ and tissue donation and transplantation.
 The Phi Sigma Sigma Foundation was a major sponsor of the National Kidney Foundation U.S. Transplant Games, a national Olympics-style event where organ-donor recipients competed in various athletic competitions.

-Following the September 11 attacks, the Phi Sigma Sigma Foundation established the Twin Ideals Fund to provide assistance to disaster victims.
+Following the September 11 attacks, the Phi Sigma Sigma Foundation established the Twin Ideals Fund to assist disaster victims.
 Named for Phi Sigma Sigma's twin ideals to promote the brotherhood of man and alleviate the world's pain, the fund has contributed to aid organizations in the aftermath of the 2004 Indian Ocean earthquake and tsunami and Hurricane Katrina.

 A three-year process began in 2011 to identify a new premier philanthropic partner.
 The first step was to define the organization's philanthropic focus.
 Through a member survey and focus groups, the committee settled on school/college readiness as its philanthropic focus.
 The next step was to create and disseminate an RFP (Request for Proposal) to philanthropic groups.
 Applications were submitted and the committee interviewed ideal candidates.
 The result was the adoption of two non-profits, Practice Makes Perfect and Kids in Need Foundation.
 Both aligned well with the Foundation's mission and the school/college readiness focus.
 It was decided by Practice Makes Perfect to become a for-profit organization in 2016.
-The Phi Sigma Sigma Foundation could no longer support Practice Makes Perfect according to regulations of a 501c3 organization.
-Phi Sigma Sigma is proud to grow its partnership with KINF and continues to support the efforts of KINF through its many backpack builds and work with local low income students and schools.
+The Phi Sigma Sigma Foundation could no longer support Practice Makes Perfect according to the regulations of a 501(c)3 organization.
+Phi Sigma Sigma is proud to grow its partnership with KINF and continues to support the efforts of KINF through its many backpack builds and work with local low-income students and schools.